 “We didn’t know what to do with all the receipts and papers.
 What expenses could we or couldn’t we deduct?
 We were guessing until we started asking the right questions.
 We were making sense of what we were being shown and learning the language.
 Learning the language removes the fear, but we’re still happy to have Polymath as our guide on this terrain.”

 The following year, after witnessing the tour season for the first time, it was clear that the next major pain point for the company was tracking cash.
-Polymath set Traditions Mexico up with Receipt Bank.
-Receipt Bank is a third-party software application that integrates with QuickBooks Online.
-It can snap a picture of a receipt and upload it to a special site where Guzman can review it before simply approve it for entry into QuickBooks.
-What’s best, Receipt Bank will convert transactions from foreign currency into the native currency of the QuickBooks file as of the exchange rate on the day of the purchase.
+Polymath set Traditions Mexico up with Expensify.
+Expensify is a third-party software application that integrates with QuickBooks Online.
+It can snap a picture of a receipt and upload it to a special site where Guzman can review it before simply approving it for entry into QuickBooks.
+What’s best, Expensify will convert transactions from foreign currency into the native currency of the QuickBooks file as of the exchange rate on the day of the purchase.
 Also, it works even when offline.
-Record receipts off the beaten path, and they will sync when you return to civilization.
+Guides can record receipts off the beaten path, and they will sync when you return to civilization.

 Now Eric had accurate tracking and reporting of his income and expenses.
 He could actually see how Traditions Mexico was doing.
 It was doing a little too well.

 Traditions Mexico is a cash-based business with a tour season that goes from October through March.
 However, their fiscal year still begins in January.
 With the pre-payments for tours, the company ends up paying taxes on some of the following year’s business, even though the business owner doesn’t think about the season that way.